crate/croud/docs/commands/config.rst

 ``config``
 ==========

-Croud allows you to configure the the following variables:
+Croud allows you to configure the following variables:

 - The region via ``region``
 - The environment via ``env``